 - This will automatically detect the problems especially relevant to your power management and assign on-screen tasks to troubleshoot the issue.

-- Once the diagnose process completes restart your PC and check the startup and shutdown time is quicker than before.
+- Once the diagnosis process completes restart your PC and check the startup and shutdown time is quicker than before.

 Turn off Fast Startup

-- Here search for and select power options,
+- First Open the control panel, Here search for and select power options,

-- Navigate to the left pane to tap on “Choose what the power buttons does“.
+- Navigate to the left pane to tap on “Choose what the power buttons do “.

 - Consequently, Click “Change settings that are currently unavailable“.